Takeru Kitazono: 2021

 In April, Kitazono damaged the ligaments in both elbows while competing on the horizontal bar at the All-Japan Championships, their national selection trials for the 2020 Olympic Games at home in Tokyo.

 At the 2020 Summer Olympics in Tokyo, Kitazono, 18, competed as part of Team Japan's relatively young men's team on team event that also included Daiki Hashimoto, 19, Kazuma Kaya, 24, and Kakeru Tanigawa, 22, with none having any past Olympic experience.
-With a completely new roster, no former Olympic gymnast of Japan returned to lead team event.
+With a completely new roster, no former Olympic male gymnast of Japan returned to lead team event.
 Kitazono would later win the Olympic team silver in the men's team all-around competition.
 The team posted a total score of 262.397, which was only 0.103 behind the winning Russian Olympic Committee team.
 If Japan had managed to secure team gold at these home Games, Kitazono would have broken the record and become Japan's youngest male gymnast in history to win Olympic gold.
 He would have been 18 years, 9 months and 5 days old.
-The record is currently being held by Kenzō Shirai at 19 years, 11 months and 15 days old, who also then became the first ever Japanese male teenage gymnast to win Olympic gold when Japan took team gold at the 2016 Games.
+The record is currently being held by Kenzō Shirai at 19 years, 11 months and 15 days old, who also became the first ever Japanese male teenage gymnast to win Olympic gold when Japan took team gold at the 2016 Games.
 Hashimoto, who was only 6 days older than Shirai, joined him as Japan's second (youngest) male teenage gymnast to win Olympic gold after winning the individual all-around title in 2021.
-Shirai broke long-standing record of Eizo Kenmotsu, who won team gold as a 20-year-8-month-and-11-day-old nearly 49 years ago at the 1968 Games.
+Shirai broke the long-standing record of Eizo Kenmotsu, who won team gold as a 20-year-8-month-and-11-day-old nearly 49 years ago at the 1968 Games.